tsolmon04/seamcarving/README.md

 3. **Seam Removal**: The identified seam is removed from the image, making it narrower (or shorter, for horizontal seams) while preserving key features.

+## Acknowledgments

+- All credit goes to the course instructor Michael Guerzhoy